omni-us/jsonargparse/README.rst

 Configuration files
 ===================

-An important feature of this module is the parsing of yaml/json files.
+An important feature of jsonargparse is the parsing of yaml/json files.
 The dot notation hierarchy of the arguments (see :ref:`nested-namespaces`) are used for the expected structure in the config files.